 Contribute a new term.

-You can add the text to one of several custom dictionary types so that it doesn't show up as a spelling issue again.
+You can add the term as a permanent spelling exception, so that it will never show up as a spelling issue again.
 You'll only see this option on spelling issues.

 Get more information.